-Canon 77D versus Pentax 645Z
+Canon 77D vs Pentax 645Z

-The Canon EOS 77D and the Pentax 645Z are two digital cameras that were revealed to the public, respectively, in February 2017 and April 2014.
+The Canon EOS 77D and the Pentax 645Z are two digital cameras that were officially introduced, respectively, in February 2017 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (77D) and a medium format (645Z) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Pentax provides 51.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Pentax provides 51.1 MP.